Walk Like a Man (The Four Seasons song): Production

+Reception

-The song features the counterpoint of Nick Massi's bass voice and the falsetto of lead singer Frankie Valli.
-It was their third number one hit, initially reaching the top of the Billboard Hot 100 on March 2, 1963, remaining there for three weeks.
-"Walk Like a Man" also went to number three on the R&B singles chart.
+"Walk Like a Man" was the Four Seasons' third number one hit.
+It reached the top of the Billboard Hot 100 on March 2, 1963, remaining there for three weeks.
+The song also went to number three on the R&B singles chart.

 Cash Box described it as "a feelingful, cha cha beat stomper ... that again sports the falsetto gimmick" and has an "ultra-commercial arrangement by Charles Calello".